rdp/ffmpeg-windows-build-helpers/README.md

     zip file: https://github.com/rdp/ffmpeg-windows-build-helpers/archive/master.zip and unzip
-    or clone the repository: c:\> git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git Next run one of the "native_build/build_locally_XXX.bat" file.
+    or clone the repository: c:\> git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git Next run one of the "native_build/build_locally_XXX.bat" file. because of something "cygwin" you won't be able to delete the folders from windows explorer, you'll have to use cygwin to delete them or it will have weird prompts for "permission denied" and "invalid ms dos function"

 Or build it from a linux box (cross compiler):